dd9jn/rfc4880bis/crypto-refresh.md

 Some OpenPGP applications use so-called "detached signatures".
 For example, a program bundle may contain a file, and with it a second file that is a detached signature of the first file.
 These detached signatures are simply a Signature packet stored separately from the data for which they are a signature.

-# Enhanced Key Formats {#enhanced-key-formats}

-## Key IDs and Fingerprints {#key-ids-fingerprints}

-For a V3 key, the eight-octet Key ID consists of the low 64 bits of the public modulus of the RSA key.

-The fingerprint of a V3 key is formed by hashing the body (but not the two-octet length) of the MPIs that form the key material (public modulus n, followed by exponent e) with MD5.
-Note that both V3 keys and MD5 are deprecated.

-A V4 fingerprint is the 160-bit SHA-1 hash of the octet 0x99, followed by the two-octet packet length, followed by the entire Public-Key packet starting with the version field.
-The Key ID is the low-order 64 bits of the fingerprint.
-Here are the fields of the hash material, with the example of an EdDSA key:

-a.1) 0x99 (1 octet)

-a.2) two-octet, big-endian scalar octet count of (b)-(e)

-b) version number = 4 (1 octet);

-c) timestamp of key creation (4 octets);

-d) algorithm (1 octet): 22 = EdDSA (example);

-e) Algorithm-specific fields.

-Algorithm-Specific Fields for EdDSA keys (example):

-e.1) A one-octet size of the following field;

-e.2) The octets representing a curve OID, defined in {{ec-curves}};

-e.3) An MPI of an EC point representing a public key Q in prefixed native form (see {{ec-point-prefixed-native}}).

-A V5 fingerprint is the 256-bit SHA2-256 hash of the octet 0x9A, followed by the four-octet packet length, followed by the entire Public-Key packet starting with the version field.
-The Key ID is the high-order 64 bits of the fingerprint.
-Here are the fields of the hash material, with the example of an EdDSA key:

-a.1) 0x9A (1 octet)

-a.2) four-octet scalar octet count of (b)-(f)

-b) version number = 5 (1 octet);

-c) timestamp of key creation (4 octets);

-d) algorithm (1 octet): 22 = EdDSA (example);

-e) four-octet scalar octet count for the following key material;

-f) algorithm-specific fields.

-Algorithm-Specific Fields for EdDSA keys (example):

-f.1) A one-octet size of the following field;

-f.2) The octets representing a curve OID, defined in {{ec-curves}};

-f.3) An MPI of an EC point representing a public key Q in prefixed native form (see {{ec-point-prefixed-native}}).

-Note that it is possible for there to be collisions of Key IDs --- two different keys with the same Key ID.
-Note that there is a much smaller, but still non-zero, probability that two different keys have the same fingerprint.

-Also note that if V3, V4, and V5 format keys share the same RSA key material, they will have different Key IDs as well as different fingerprints.

-Finally, the Key ID and fingerprint of a subkey are calculated in the same way as for a primary key, including the 0x99 (V4 key) or 0x9A (V5 key) as the first octet (even though this is not a valid packet ID for a public subkey).

 # Elliptic Curve Cryptography